yannvon/higgs-boson/README.md

 | logistic regression(y, tx, initial_w, max_iters, gamma)      | Logistic regression using gradient descent or SGD            |
 | reg logistic regression(y, tx, lambda , initial_w, max iters, gamma) | Regularized logistic regression using gradient descent or SGD |

-To implement most of these helper functions are required.
-These are also located in the same file (`implementations.py`) for simplicity, they are clearly labeled and put in a different section.
+To implement most of these, helper functions are required.
+These are located in the same file (`implementations.py`) for simplicity, they are clearly labeled and put in a different section.

 ### Step 2: Additional ML Methods (Newton's Method)